 In addition, alcohol and other drugs can slow recovery and increase the chances of re-injury.1 Re-injury during recovery can slow healing and increase the chances of long-term problems, including permanent brain damage and even death.2

-In most cases, emergency care focuses on stabilizing the patient and promoting survival.
-This care may include ensuring adequate oxygen flow to the brain, controlling blood pressure, and preventing further injury to the head or neck.3 Once the patient is stable, other types of care for TBI and its effects can begin.
+Emergency care generally focuses on stabilizing and keeping the patient alive, including making sure the brain gets enough oxygen, controlling blood and brain pressure, and preventing further injury to the head or neck.3 Once the patient is stable, other types of care for TBI can begin.

-Surgery may be needed as part of emergency care to reduce additional damage to the brain tissues.
+Sometimes surgery is needed as part of emergency care to reduce damage to the brain.
 Surgery may include:

-- Removing clotted blood.
-Bleeding in the brain or between the brain and skull can lead to large areas of clotted blood, sometimes called hematomas (pronounced hee-ma-TOH-muhz), that put pressure on the brain and damage brain tissues.3
+- Removing blood clots or pools.
+Bleeding in the brain or between the brain and skull can lead to large areas of clotted blood, sometimes called hematomas.
+These areas of clotted or pooling blood put pressure on the brain and can damage brain tissues.1

 - Repairing skull fractures.
-Setting severe skull fractures or removing pieces of skull or other debris from the brain can help start the healing process of the skull and surrounding tissues.4
+Setting severe skull fractures or removing pieces of skull or other debris from the brain area can help start the healing process of the skull and surrounding tissues.3

-- Relieving pressure in the skull.
-Making a hole in the skull or adding a shunt or drain can relieve pressure inside the skull and allow excess fluid to drain.5
+- Relieving pressure inside the skull (called intracranial pressure or ICP).
+Increased pressure from swelling, blood, and other things in the skull damage the brain.
+A TBI patient’s ICP is monitored during emergency care.
+In some cases, making a hole in the skull or adding a shunt or drain is needed to relieve pressure inside the skull and allow excess fluid to drain.4

 - Anti-anxiety medication to lessen feelings of nervousness and fear